 - Replied to an email sent from an IMAP-synced user mailbox

-If 16 consecutive emails are sent and the recipient does not interact in any of the above ways, then the score becomes 0, they are deemed unengaged.
-Unengaged leads will no longer be sent emails in the system, unless you decide to require engagement-based suppression.
-You can only choose to require engagement-based suppression if you are a Good or Marginal sender.
+If 16 consecutive emails are sent and the recipient does not interact in any of the above ways, then the score becomes 0, and the recipient is deemed unengaged.
+Unengaged leads will no longer be sent emails in the system unless you decide to no longer require engagement-based suppression.
+You can only choose to require engagement-based suppression if you are a Healthy or At Risk sender.

-For clients who have opted to have automatic suppressions turned off, you can still decide at the time of the send whether or not to suppress unengaged contacts.
+Clients who have opted to have automatic suppressions turned off can still decide at the time of the send whether or not to suppress unengaged contacts.

 Suppression Best Practices